khadijaAbdulla/MobileAppDevelopment-Analysis/README.md

 3. What is the average rating for each platfrom?
 4. What is the average number of reviews per platfrom?
 5. How is the content rating distributed?
-6. How is the price distrubtion per platfrom?
+6. What is the price distrubtion per platfrom?

 #### Dashboard